-K-pop stars lead North Korea peace concert
+Kim watches K-pop idols in peace concert

+North Korean leader Kim Jong-un and his wife have watched South Korean K-pop stars perform in a rare event in Pyongyang.

+Mr Kim clapped along and then met performers backstage where he conversed and took pictures, said reports.

-South Korea's K-pop stars are due to perform in North Korea for the first time in more than a decade as the two countries on the divided peninsula prepare for a rare summit.
+It is the first musical delegation to visit in more than a decade as the leaders of the two countries on the divided peninsula prepare to meet.

-More than 150 artists are in the capital Pyongyang for two shows.
+More than 11 acts are in Pyongyang for two shows.

-It is a reciprocal visit after the North sent performers to the Pyeongchang Winter Olympics earlier this year in South Korea.
+The North sent performers to the Pyeongchang Winter Olympics in South Korea earlier this year.

-It comes amid thawing relations between the Koreas after months of tension.
+The exchanges come amid thawing relations between the Koreas after months of tension.

-One concert takes place on Sunday, with another set to follow on Tuesday.
-The delegation mixes K-pop, rock and other genres.
+The concert, titled Spring is Coming, took place on Sunday evening local time at the 1,500-seat East Pyongyang Grand Theatre, said South Korean media.

+The delegation, which combines K-pop, rock and other genres, is set to perform again on Tuesday.

 - Koreas set date for leaders' face-to-face